redislabs-training/ru102n/README.md

 To take this course you'll need the following.

 1. The [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
-2. Clone this git repository from github.
+2. Clone this git repository from GitHub.
 3. Get a [Redis Stack](https://redis.io/docs/stack/) instance running locally or in the cloud.

 There are instructions for each step below.

 Throughout the course we've provided code examples written in C#.
-Writing and running these examples will invaluable for those trying to learn how to use Redis from the .NET ecosystem.
-In order to run all these examples, you'll simply need the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+Writing and running these examples will be invaluable for those trying to learn how to use Redis from the .NET ecosystem.
+In order to run all these examples, you'll simply need the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 ## Install the .NET 7 SDK

-Instillation of the .NET 7 SDK is pretty self explanatory on Windows and MacOS.
+Installation of the .NET 7 SDK is pretty self explanatory on Windows and MacOS.
 All you need to do is to grab the SDK installer from the [downloads page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) and run it.

 ## Clone the Course Git Repository

-There ar two ways to get a copy of the git repository on your machine.
+There are two ways to get a copy of the git repository on your machine.

 ### Option 1: Use git clone

-If you have the [git command line tools](https://git-scm.com/downloads) installed, open your command line or terminal and clone the repository like so:
+If you have the [Git command line tools](https://git-scm.com/downloads) installed, open your command line or terminal and clone the repository like so:

 ```
 git clone https://github.com/redislabs-training/ru102n